 For the year ended December 31, 2008, we recorded a non-cash impairment charge to our broadcast licenses of \$240.1 million and a non-cash impairment charge to our goodwill of \$98.6 million.
 As of March 31, 2010, the book value of our broadcast licenses was \$819.0 million and the book value of our goodwill was \$170.5 million, in comparison to total assets of \$1.2 billion.
-Not less than annually, and more frequently if necessary, we are required to evaluate our goodwill and broadcast licenses to determine if the estimated fair value of these intangible assets is less than book value, we will be required to record a non-cash expense to write-down the book value of the intangible asset to the estimated fair value.
+Not less than annually, and more frequently if necessary, we are required to evaluate our goodwill and broadcast licenses to determine if the estimated fair value of these intangible assets is less than book value.
+If the estimated fair value of these intangible assets to the estimated fair value.
 We cannot make any assurances that any required impairment charges will not have a material effect on our total assets.